ycAbout/yfigure/doc.md

-  `yGridStrokeWidth: 0` Sets the x grid line properties, 0 no show, change to 1 to show `line0: true` Sets whether line 0 (on x or y) will show if there is positive and negative data `line0Stroke: 'black'` Sets line0 properties `line0StrokeWidth: 1` Sets line0 properties `line0DashArray: ''` Sets line0 properties
+  `yGridStrokeWidth: 0` Sets the x grid line properties, 0 no show, change to 1 to show `line0: true` Sets whether line 0 (on x or y) will show if there is positive and negative data `line0Stroke: 'black'` Sets line0 properties `line0StrokeWidth: 1` Sets line0 properties   // 0 also no show `line0DashArray: ''` Sets line0 properties